Zerotask/Zerotask/README.md

 I'm specialized in web development and see myself as a full stack web developer.

-My current interests are: Python, C# and Flutter.

 ## Languages
 ### Programming / Scripting languages
 PHP, JavaScript, TypeScript, Java, C#, Go, Rust, Python, Dart